Automated interpretation of deep sea imagery

 Felt- lab- og analysearbeid

-The project will have two remote sensing components.
-The first is the main focus of the study and will involve using artificial intelligence (deep learning) to predict the locations of landforms on the sea floor.
-Deep learning works by recognising recurring patterns in data and is capable of identifying features that traditional remote sensing techniques cannot.
-The second method would involve generating 3D models of the sea floor using structure from motion (SfM), the same method that is used to process drone imagery.
-This will allow high.-resolution datasets of specific landforms that can be used for further investigation.
+The main focus of the study involves using artificial intelligence (deep learning) to predict the locations of landforms on the sea floor.
+Deep learning works by recognising recurring patterns in data and is capable of identifying features that traditional remote sensing techniques cannot